embedded-office/canopen-stack/website/docs/api/dictionary.md

     When using a static object dictionary, you can store and reuse the pointer to the identified object entry with the [Object Entry][1] access functions.
 The pointer to the object entry will NOT change during runtime in a static object dictionary.

+!!! warning "Important"

+    The CANopen Stack relies on a binary search algorithm to ensure that object dictionary entries are found quickly.
+Because of this, you must keep the index / subindex of all entries in the object dictionary sorted in ascending order.

 #### CODictRdBuffer()

 The object entry is addressed with the given key and the bytes will be read from the dictionary and copied to the given destination buffer with the given length.